nadahameed/APCS/90_deque/readme.md

 NOT YET IMPLEMENTED:
 1. void clear() - seems useful for resetting the deque
 2. Object[]	toArray() - seems useful for implementation of deque in a broader context

+DESIGN CHOICES:
+ - We chose to implement Deque using LinkedList because we thought it would be easiest.
+This decision was also based on time complexity.
+As noted in class, for ArrayList, for enqueue or dequeue to be constant time, a lot of memory is required.